accre/Cprogramming/README.md

 Building executables
 --------------------

-- To build all executables simply type:
+- To build all executables type:

 		make

 - To build a specific executable type: